jupdike/tsvg/README.md

     window.TSVG.Templates['my-file-name']({'abc': 123, 'efg': 456}).render();

 in order to pass parameters to your TSVG code.
-(It is recommended to put in default values for @abc and @efg so you can generate SVG directly without changing specific the parameters external, making development and testing easier.)
+(It is recommended to put in default values for @abc and @efg so you can generate SVG directly without changing the specific parameters externally, making development and testing easier.)

 ### Template / parameters Caveat